Serapieum-of-alex/pyramids/docs/dataset.rst

 - The raster could have different variables (like netcdf file) and these variable can have similar or different dimensions.

-- DataCube represent a stack of rasters which have the same dimensions, contains data that have same dimensions (rows & columns).
+- DataCube represent a stack of raster's which have the same dimensions, contains data that have same dimensions (rows & columns).